Mercedes-Benz Car Insurance Costs for (August 2025)

 Full coverage

-Mercury offers the cheapest full coverage car insurance for Mercedes-Benz, with an average rate of $201 per month.
+Mercury offers the lowest-cost full coverage car insurance for Mercedes-Benz, with an average rate of $207 per month.

-Below are the cheapest insurance companies for Mercedes-Benz for full coverage, according to Jerry’s data analysis.
+Below are the most affordable insurance companies for Mercedes-Benz for full coverage, according to Jerry’s data analysis.

 Insurance Company